sinarueeger/statgenplots/README.md

 How to implement your own geom from [here (wiki)](https://github.com/tidyverse/ggplot2/wiki/Creating-a-new-geom). and [here (vignette)](https://ggplot2.tidyverse.org/articles/extending-ggplot2.html#creating-a-new-geom).

-1. if needed, annotate dataset with chr and position
+For manhatten plot, if needed, annotate dataset with chr and position

-2.
+There is a [`geom_qq`](https://ggplot2.tidyverse.org/reference/geom_qq.html) in ggplot2 that implements quantile-quantile plots.
+However, this is not exactly the same as what we want.

 ## Inspiration